av-mae-uf/av1tenth-docs/docs/gettingstarted/installation.rst

 ============

 Before you can go ahead and start developing or use any of our packages, you will need to install certain things.
 Obviously you will need to install some sort of linux platform that ideally can install from Debian packages.
-We use Ubunutu 20.04 Focal Fossa as the installation is easy, the minimum requirements are available `here <reqs.html>`_.
+We use Ubunutu 22.04 Jammy Jellyfish as the installation is easy, the minimum requirements are available `here <reqs.html>`_.

 .. warning:: Other linux OS's will not be supported by the class to maintain simplicity.